 First of all, be CONFIDENCE every girl is pretty and every chictopian is stylish dear!
 I felt the same with the first photos i took for chictopia (you can check it on my chicblog) but after i just stood up infront of the camera and i was natural.
 Just be you, smile if you want, make silly poses, i’ve seen some girls looking to the floor, that’s nice too.
-And yeah, natural light at the sunset or sunrise is the best!posted about 6 years ago
+And yeah, natural light at the sunset or sunrise is the best!posted over 6 years ago

 Angles tend to be very important when taking pictures.
 Unflattering angles as far as I’m concerned consist of low angles i.e below eyelevel/ shooting upwards, Thus wont look as good as what you see in the mirror..
 You also need to remember that mirror images are flipped around, so what you are seeing is actually the opposite.